makersacademy/acebook-node-template/README.md

 I can log out

 As a User
-So that I can share details of my activities
-I want to be able to create a post
+So that I keep up to date with my friend's latest posts They should be displayed in reverse chronological order

 As a User
-So that I can view all mine and my friends posts
+So that people can know more about me
-I want to be able to view them in a Feed
+I want to be able to create a profile

 As a User
-So that I keep up to date with my friend's latest posts They should be displayed in reverse chronological order
+So that I can see my past posts and profile
+I want to be able to visit my profile
 ```

 ## Additional user stories